 - Origin Latency: a histogram displaying the average amount of time to first byte (measured in milliseconds) on a cache miss or pass.
 High origin latency means that your backends are taking longer to process requests.

-One minute after Dashboard measurement data in these graphs rolls off the screen, it becomes available for retrieval on the Stats page.
+One minute after real-time measurement data in these graphs rolls off the screen, it becomes available for retrieval on the historic stats page.
 You may not see any traffic right away because of the following:

 - Not enough data is going to your site.
 If this is the case, visit the site yourself to trigger some traffic.